wp-plugins/wp-athletics/readme.txt

 - Activity link support all major players - Garmin,Strava,RunKeeper etc.

 = 1.1.1 =
 Minor bug fixes.
 Force update of database on activate.

+= 1.1.2 =
+More bug fixing and minor tweaks.
+Now displays upcoming events on a users profile.